 However, the question of the skills gap remains; where can companies source the talent they need, in a way that resonates with digital transformation objectives?
 This is where industry-specific online platforms such as Outvise come in.
 Today, much of the most highly skilled talent is looking for more stimulating, flexible working environments, and thus, turning to the freelance market.
 This model has benefits for companies as much as freelancers.
 According to a report by McKinsey Global Institute, online talent platforms streamlined recruitment costs by as much as 7%.

 That said, some HR professionals are still reluctant to look online for highly skilled talent.
 In some cases, this caution is reasonable – many freelancer sites lack complex vetting processes, creating situations where HR have to sift through numerous inappropriate applications.
 However, industry-specific platforms like Outvise carefully curate the selection of professionals and use custom sequencing processes to match professionals and projects.
 This allows recruiters to hire professionals with the right skills accurately and efficiently from a pool of on-demand liquid talent.

 Hard skills and liquid talent

-It’s clear that hard skills are essential to any digital business.
+It’s clear that these skills are essential to any digital business.
 In the current market, the demand for individuals with highly developed technical skills is intense.
 Subsequently, many organisations are finding it difficult to source the talent they need, particularly when it comes to facilitating digital transformation projects.
-To plug this gap, HR professionals should look for hard skills in the liquid talent pool.
+To plug this gap, HR professionals should search in the liquid talent pool.
 By reaching out to skilled freelancers, companies can adopt recruitment policies that are as agile as their objectives, and access the talent they need to meet their goals.